What Is RSE In Primary Education?

 • Changes to the adolescent body.

-Can parents withdraw their children from the new RSE Curriculum?
+Can parents withdraw their children from the RSE Curriculum?

 Parents cannot withdraw their child from any part of the Relationships and Health Education aspects of the RSE curriculum.
 It is important for ALL children to be taught the content on such essential matters as friendships and keeping safe.
-Find a guide for parents and carers in our toolkit here.
+See the Kapow Primary RSE parent guidance.

 Before making a request, parents should: